hpkv-io/memory-mcp-server/README.md

 }
 ```

 3. After adding the Memory MCP Server, you'll be prompted to login to your HPKV account.
-Follow the instructions to connect your API key.
+After that you can select the API key you generated.

 4. Add the memory cursor rule to your project and set the rule type to `Always`.